 As a dancer, percussionist and caller Mike Salter does a variety of activities in the folk music and dance scene, including leading Madcap Morris in all its various forms.

-Madcap Cotswold at Broadstairs Folk Week in Kent 12th-18th August
+2. Madcap Cotswold at Broadstairs Folk Week in Kent 10th-17th August

+MADCAP MORRIS WEEKEND 2018 This year’s Madcap weekend is the 7th-9th December and costs £38 per person.
 Both past participants and newcomers are welcome to attend.
-Cheques made out to Madcap Morris to arrive between early July and early Sept, after which it should be fully booked.
+Cheques made out to Madcap Morris to arrive between early July and late Sept, after which it should be fully booked.
 Folly Cottage, 151 West Malvern Road, Malvern, Worcs WR14 4AY

 The Madcap Border Morris weekends have been going since 1986.
 Inspired by the once-a-year tour of The Welsh Border Morris in Worcestershire, and originally an offshoot of the Wolverhampton Cotswold team Merrydale Morris (which Mike founded in 1984), the Border Morris weekend brings together between seventy and eighty dancers and musicians from all over the country.
 The event is always held on the weekend closest to Mike’s birthday on the 8th of December.
 The first four of the weekends were based in Wolverhampton with a Sunday coach tour out to Bridgnorth and Ironbridge.
 Since 1990 the event has been staged at Malvern.
 Traditional Border Morris dances such as Brimfield, Much Wenlock, Peopleton, Pershore, Upton-on-Severn and White Ladies Aston, plus newer dances such as Cuckoo’s Nest, Penn Cross and Tinner’s Rabbit taught on Saturday morning form the core repertoire of the weekend, being performed at a local pub on Saturday lunch-time and on a five mile walking tour round the Malvern Hills on the Sunday.
 The dancing on Saturday also includes Molly dances taught on Friday evening and dances from Lichfield and the Cotswolds.
 Singing is considered an important part of the weekend and constitutes a large part of the late night into the early morning activities beside a log fire.
 A popular feature of the Sunday tour is Mike’s “don’t even sniff it if you are driving” hot punch which goes a long way to explain why quite a lot of people don’t leave until Monday morning.
 In fact the last few years there has even been some Monday morning dancing in costume.
 The weekend is open to any dancers, singers and musicians that wish to attend.
 Bookings are taken during July to September.
 By October the event is usually fully booked and in most years some people have had to be turned away.